 If you have a capital loss, you can use it to offset capital gains and lower your income accordingly.
 However, if you don’t have capital gains, the Canada Revenue Agency allows you to carry your losses forward or backward to apply them to different years’ returns.
 The time limits and specific application rules depend on the type of capital gain, as well as other factors.

 Carrying Losses Backward

 The CRA allows you to carry net capital losses back up to three years.
 If you have capital gains from previous years, this is a great way to offset them.

 To calculate your carryback, you have to check the inclusion rate for the year to which you are applying your losses.
 If it is different from the current year’s inclusion rate, you have to adjust your claim.

-However, as of 2016, the inclusion rate for the three previous years is the same as the current year.
+However, if the inclusion rate for the three previous years is the same as the current year.
 This means you don’t have to worry about any adjustments.

 The losses reported on form T1A lower your taxable income, resulting in either a refund or a reduction of your back taxes owed.
 However, this adjustment does not change your net income, nor your eligibility for benefits as you cannot obtain retroactive benefits as a result of carrying a capital loss backward.

 If you don’t have capital gains in either the current tax year or any of the previous three, you may opt to carry your losses forward.
 Each year, the accumulated value of your capital losses becomes your net capital losses, which you may carry forward indefinitely.

 If you have not claimed your net capital losses by the time of your death, your representative can apply them to your final return to offset your capital gains for that year.